crawler/stimulus_tag_helper/README.md

 The stimulusjs is a great js framework for the HTML that you already have, but once u start using it the HTML becomes pretty big as you need to extend it with the attributes that your required to tight it with controllers.
 So I made this modest (even more modest than the stimulus itself) helper.
 Currently, I use it with the Slim(http://slim-lang.com/).
 So for now examples will be in it.

-The Builder kees controller name and then adds it automatically where it is needed to match nesting and Stimulus 2.0 requirements.
+The Builder keeps the controller name and then adds it automatically where it is needed to match nesting and Stimulus 2.0 requirements.
 So You can mix attributes of a couple of controllers on a single element or element helper.
 In the end, the helpers are returning simple Hash.

 ---